Mohawk & Akwesasne Basketmaking

 Where To See & Buy Mohawk Baskets

 Mohawk baskets are also for sale at several places in Akwesasne and are usually priced based on the experience of the maker and intricacy of each basket.
-You can buy them at the Akwesasne Cultural Center & Museum gift shop, the Native North American Traveling College gift shop, Akwesasne Bookstore and several of the gift shops around Akwesasne.
+You can buy them at the Akwesasne Cultural Center & Museum gift shop, the Native North American Traveling College gift shop, Akwesasne Bookstore and several other local gift shops.
 You can also commission baskets and buy them directly from artists.